3BioCompBio/AbAgym/README.md

 # 🧬 AbAgym: A Curated Dataset for Antibody-Antigen Mutations

-Welcome to **AbAgym**, a manually curated dataset containing 67 deep mutational scanning (DMS) datasets on antibody-antigen complexes, along with the 3D structure of each complex.
-The dataset includes over **335,000 non-redundant mutations**, including 37,361 interface mutations, which can support the development and evaluation of computational methods for antibody design and immune escape prediction.
+Welcome to **AbAgym**, a manually curated dataset containing 68 deep mutational scanning (DMS) datasets on antibody-antigen complexes, along with the 3D structure of each complex.
+The dataset includes around **324,000 non-redundant mutations**, including 37,361 interface mutations, which can support the development and evaluation of computational methods for antibody design and immune escape prediction.

 📄 _For full details, please refer to our publication:_
 **G. Cia, D. Li, S. Poblete, M. Rooman, F. Pucci** [“AbAgym: a well-curated dataset for the mutational analysis of antibody-antigen complexes”](https://www.google.com/) _(submitted)_